cazwazacz/MakersBnB/README.md

 So that I know who to notify when a booking is created I would like to ensure that only registered users can make a booking

+As a user
+So that I can access all my information from nightmAirbnb easily, I would like to see all of my bookings and sapces information on one page.

 ```
 Space CRC card: